The SECURE Act Dramatically Impacts

 Finding a balance between tax law, financial and property law issues, and now the SECURE Act is a maze that estate planners of all designations will need to know how to help navigate their clients and their families through.

-This is why you will want to be sure to join us and nationally renowned CPA and IRA expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, for a timely presentation on Thursday, January 28, 2021 at 9am Pacific Time (12pm Eastern Time) entitled, “Estate Administration for IRAs and Qualified Plans After the SECURE Act”.
+This is why, nationally renowned CPA and IRA expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, has put together a timely presentation entitled, “Estate Administration for IRAs and Qualified Plans After the SECURE Act”.

 During this 90-minute, fast-paced program, Bob will cover all of the critical questions that must be addressed from the very first family meeting after a client passes away to the final retitling of the IRA account, including but not limited to the following: